An official website of the European Union. See all European Institutions

 The 12th Structured Dialogue took place in December 2018 in Brussels.
 The two sides discussed a wide range of subjects to deepen mutual understanding, and identified areas of further cooperation.
 They released a joint press statement.

-The European Commission also produces annual reports on developments in Hong Kong, the most recent of which was in 2017.
+The European Commission also produces annual reports on developments in Hong Kong, the most recent of which covers 2018.

 Hong Kong is a major trading partner with the EU.
 The importance of Hong Kong to the EU as a trading partner is not only down to the volume of trade and investment between the two, but also because Hong Kong acts a connecting hub between China and the EU.